FabianHeinemann/simulated_2d_diffusion/README.md

 ![Simulation_illustration](https://github.com/FabianHeinemann/simulated_2d_diffusion/blob/master/images/Frame_0.png)

-Dependencies:
+## Dependencies

 - boost (https://www.boost.org/)
 (tested with the somewhat old: boost 1_48_0)
 - cpp-yaml (https://github.com/jbeder/yaml-cpp)

-Environment:
+## Environment

-- Tested under Windows 7 and 10
-- Should in principle also run under Unix
+- Tested under Windows 7 and 10 (should in principle also run under Linux)

-Usage in console:
+## Basic usage

+1. Compile the project
+2. Create file(s) decribing meshgrid (see mesh/1-2 mean82 sd31.txt)
+3. Create / edit yaml file configuring the simulation
+4. Open cmd, browse to project folder and run
 >simulated_diffusion.exe simulation_list.yaml
 ![Console screenshot](https://github.com/FabianHeinemann/simulated_2d_diffusion/blob/master/images/console.png)
+5. Drink some coffee and wait...
+6. Analyze simulation results written to text files

+## Description of configuration yaml

 The yaml file contains repeating blocks of 4 parameters.
 An example is in the repository.
 Example block:

 >voronoimesh: ./mesh/1-2 mean82 sd31.txt

 >resultfile: ./1-2 mean82 sd31_p001.txt

 >pjump: 0.01

 >Tmax: 100

 Each block is one simulation and will output one result file.
 All blocks are computed until the end.

-Parameter description:
+### Parameter description:
 - voronoimesh: A text file with coordinates of the mesh.
 See example in repository.
 I used a custom program performing Voronoi tesselation (https://en.wikipedia.org/wiki/Voronoi_diagram), which I can distrubute on request.
 - resultfile: Name of output file to write to.
 Output will be a simple textfile containing the 9 simulated FCS autocorrelation curves and their average.
 - p_jump: Probability to cross a mesh fibre.